daniel-bulger/graceful-labeling/README.md

 ##Usage
 ###Generation
-To generate graceful labelings for a tree, simply type `graceful(E,X).`, where E is a list of edges, and X is an unbound variable.
+To generate graceful labelings for a tree, simply type `graceful(E,X).`, where E is a list of edges that comprise the tree, and X is an unbound variable.
 An edge is formatted `[a,b]` where a and b are integers corresponding to vertices in the tree.
 The vertices must be 1-indexed.
 So the encoding for the tree that is a straight line with 4 vertices would be `[[1,2],[2,3],[3,4]]`.
 So to generate all graceful labelings for this tree, we type `graceful([[1,2],[2,3],[3,4]],X).`.
 Note: you must type `;` each time you want to generate another labeling.
 This is how swipl iterates through possible variable bindings.